My Core Embodied Values

 Melanie holds numerous certifications, including a Diploma in Sports Therapy, Senior Yoga Teacher Status, Somatic Therapeutic Training, Menopause Health, and various qualifications in nutrition and bodywork.

-Melanie's STORY!
+Melanie's journey

 Today, my work is shaped by all of it: the pain, the healing, the remembering.

-It is trauma-informed, intuitive, and built with care.
-It centres people who are often overlooked in mainstream wellness: queer folks, people of colour, childless/childfree women, and anyone navigating grief, change, or marginalisation.
+It centres people often overlooked in mainstream wellness — queer folks, people of colour, childless and childfree women, and anyone navigating grief, change, or marginalisation.

-For me, wellness isn’t just about personal growth.
-It’s about collective care.
-Representation.
-And creating spaces where people feel seen, softened, and safe to return to themselves.
+And creating spaces where people feel seen and safe to return to themselves.